not-pope/doit/README.md

 `./doit -i 1 -f ./the_prodigy.txt --author "The Prodigy" -d "The Prodigy" -b 10`

 ### Notes:
 doit is created using [Deno](https://deno.land/), which supports 'compiling' typescript scripts/programs by bundling full runtime with user scripts, hence creating **huge** executables (memory-wise).
-If you have Deno installed already, you can compile it for yourself (given that this is just a single-file script, it's easy enough to just download `mod.ts` and run/compile it yourself).
+If you have Deno installed already, you can compile/run it yourself.

-You can use `deno compile --output doit --unstable --allow--read --allow-write --allow-run mod.ts" to compile it.
+You can use `deno compile --output doit --unstable --allow--read --allow-write --allow-run mod.ts` to compile, or `deno run --allow-read --allow-write --allow-run mod.ts [your flags]`

 ### Dependencies